Regular nowhere else north of Mexico, the handsome Yellow-footed Gull makes a visit to the Salton Sea well worth our while. Photo: Paul Lehman

 We’ll visit the coast and offshore islands northwest of Los Angeles, coastal areas south of Los Angeles and the legendary Salton Sea.

-Day 1: The tour begins at 6 p.m. near Los Angeles Intercontinental Airport.
+Day 1: The tour begins with a meeting at 6 p.m. in the lobby of our hotel near Los Angeles Intercontinental Airport.
 Night in Los Angeles.

 Day 2: We’ll leave early, heading northwest and out of Los Angeles.
 Those used to the urban sprawl of Los Angeles will be pleasantly surprised at the unspoiled and scenic north coast of Los Angeles and southern Ventura Counties.
 Here steep hills drop sharply to the sea, forming a ruggedly scenic coastline.
 We’ll explore the canyons that hold some of California’s distinctive landbirds, including California Quail, Allen’s and Anna’s Hummingbirds, Nuttall’s Woodpecker, Wrentit, California Thrasher and California Towhee as well as a variety of western migrants.
 Exotic species such as Red-crowned Parrot are now considered established, and small numbers of Mitred and Black-hooded Parakeets may also be present.
 Later we’ll continue to the Oxnard Plain to search for shorebirds, possibly including Pacific Golden-Plover and other uncommon or rare species (e.g., we’ve had Ruff in multiple years), along with passerine migrants, perhaps including Pacific-slope Flycatcher or Townsend’s Warbler.
 Night in Camarillo.